Mary Pickford: The film industry

 In 1919, she increased her power by co-founding United Artists (UA) with Charlie Chaplin, D. W. Griffith, and her soon-to-be husband, Douglas Fairbanks.
 Before UA's creation, Hollywood studios were vertically integrated, not only producing films but forming chains of theaters.
 Distributors (also part of the studios) arranged for company productions to be shown in the company's movie venues.
-Filmmakers relied on the studios for bookings; in return they put up with what many considered creative interference.
+Filmmakers relied on the studios for bookings; in return, they put up with what many considered creative interference.

 United Artists broke from this tradition.
 It was solely a distribution company, offering independent film producers access to its own screens as well as the rental of temporarily unbooked cinemas owned by other companies.
-In 1919, Pickford established The Mary Pickford Company, that was devoted exclusively to producing films distributed by United Artists.
-With the film Pollyanna being Mary's first film distributed by The United Artists.
+In 1919, Pickford established The Mary Pickford Company, which was devoted exclusively to producing films distributed by United Artists.
+The film Pollyanna was Mary's first film distributed by United Artists.
 Pickford and Fairbanks produced and shot their films after 1920 at the jointly owned Pickford-Fairbanks studio on Santa Monica Boulevard.
-The producers who signed with UA were true independents, producing, creating and controlling their work to an unprecedented degree.
-As a co-founder, as well as the producer and star of her own films, Pickford became the most powerful woman who has ever worked in Hollywood.
+The producers who signed with UA were true independents, producing, creating, and controlling their work to an unprecedented degree.
+As a co-founder, producer, and star of her own films, Pickford became the most powerful woman ever to work in Hollywood.
 By 1930, her acting career had largely faded.
 After retiring three years later, however, she continued to produce films for United Artists.
 She and Chaplin remained partners in the company for decades.
 Chaplin left the company in 1955, and Pickford followed suit in 1956, selling her remaining shares for $3 million.

 She had purchased the rights to many of her early silent films with the intention of burning them on her death, but in 1970 she agreed to donate 50 of her Biograph films to the American Film Institute.
 In 1976, she received an Academy Honorary Award for her contribution to American film.